 I have been writing lyric poetry since the age of 15.
 Poetry submissions and publishing began with high school literary journals, and then went nationwide, beginning with a youth-oriented publication known as 'People Soup'.
 My first reading was an epic poem I wrote for my artist’s talk at an exhibition in the 1990s.
 In another exhibition, I placed printed poetry on the walls between every few paintings.
 For another, instead of submitting artwork at all, I read poetry at the reception.

 In June 2018, I finally realized a decade-long dream of publishing my first volume of poetry.
-I have two more volumes in the early planning stages at this time.
+The second volume is nearing completion at this time, and will be published later in 2022.
+And, of course, I have other volumes in the early planning stages, soon to be realized.